-For patients whose disease relapses (returns after treatment) or become refractory (disease does not respond to initial treatment), secondary therapies may be successful in providing additional remissions.
-The previous therapies discussed can be used or re-used depending on length of remission, patient's age, stem cell transplant eligibility, or previous toxicities encountered.
-Additional therapies to treat refractory/relapsed Waldenström's, include:
+For patients whose disease relapses (returns after treatment) or becomes refractory (does not respond to treatment), secondary therapies may be successful in providing additional remissions.
+Some of the previous therapies discussed can be used or reused depending on a patient's age, length of remission, stem cell transplant eligibility, and previous toxicities encountered.
+Additional therapies to treat relapsed/refractory Waldenström macroglobulinemia include:

-Survivors and their caregivers are encouraged to keep copies of all medical records and test results as well as information on the types, amounts, and duration of all treatments received.
+Patients and their caregivers are encouraged to keep copies of all medical records and test results as well as information on the types, amounts, and duration of all treatments received.
 This documentation will be important for keeping track of any effects resulting from treatment or potential disease recurrences.
 For further information, please review our fact sheet on survivorship issues.

 LRF offers a wide range of resources that address treatment options, the latest research advances, and ways to cope with all aspects of lymphoma.
 LRF also provides many educational activities, from in-person meetings to teleconferences and webcasts.
 For more information about any of these resources, visit the website at www.lymphoma.org or contact the Helpline at (800) 500-9976 or email@example.com.